sidearmsports/data-engineer-tech-test/README.md

 )
 ```

 The `teams` table, has two teams, `101 = syracuse` and `205 = johns hopkins`.
-Each team has a conference affiliation, and  current win / loss record.
+Each team has a conference affiliation, and a current win / loss record.

 The `players` table has 10 players for each team.
-Each playerhas a name, jersey number, shots taken, goals scored, along with their team id.
+Each player has a name, jersey number, shots taken, goals scored, along with their team id.

-## The Challenge to you.
+## Your Challenge

+As the data engineer you have two tasks:

+1. Transforming the game stream and reference data into a real-time box score
+2. Updating the database tables when the game is over.

 ### Part 1: The game stream's real-time box score

 Preferrably as events occur, you should write a `boxscore.json` to the `s3/boxscores` S3 bucket.
-Sidearm web developers can read the file's contents to render a webpage for live box score for the game while the game is going on.
+That way sidearm web developers can read the file's contents to render a webpage for live box score stats while the game is going on.

 For simplicy, assume team `101` is the home team and team `205` is the away team.